interactiveimmersivehq/Introduction-to-touchdesigner/GLSL/12-4-Shaders-in-3D.md

 Open example 'Basic\_3D\_texture.toe'.

 The first thing that was done was create the Ramp TOP and assign it to the GLSL MAT.
-The TOP needs to be referenced in the 'Samplers 1' tab in the Paramter window.
+The TOP needs to be referenced in the 'Samplers 1' tab in the Parameter window.
 In the same way that the LFO CHOP needed a 'Uniform Name', the Ramp TOP needs a 'Sampler Name', which in this case is 'rampTOP'.

 Then a Texture SOP is added after the Box SOP to assign the texture co-ordinates.